askeksa/Cinter/README.txt

 THE CONVERSION SCRIPT

-Run the ProtrackerConvert.py script with two arguments: your module, and the binary output file.
+Run the ProtrackerConvert.py script with two or three arguments: your module, the binary songdata output file, and (if you are using any raw instruments) the raw sampledata output file.

 The script will let you know if the module contains any violations of the restrictions mentioned in the previous section, or other nonsensical